ygo74/searchbot/docs/06-rag/01-document-parsing/02-parsing-generic.md

 ### Prerequisites

+{: .warning }
-An Azure AI Document Intelligence resource in one of the 3 preview regions: East US, West US2, West Europe
+> An Azure AI Document Intelligence resource in one of the 3 preview regions: East US, West US2, West Europe

 ### Python packages